-Vasectomy and Vasectomy Reversal Procedures in Lafayette, LA
+Vasectomy and Vasectomy Reversal Specialists in Lafayette, LA

 A vasectomy is a simple micro-surgical procedure that involves blocking the tubes (vas deferens) that sperm uses to flow into the semen.
 This results in making a man permanently sterile.
 It is a procedure that should be considered thoughtfully since it does eliminate a man’s potential for reproduction.